redstone-finance/redstone-oracles-monorepo/packages/stellar-connector/README.md

 The Stellar Development Foundation offers grants and funding to projects building on and contributing to the growth of both the Stellar network and Soroban, Stellar’s native smart contracts platform.
-Explore our grants and award programs [here](https://stellar.org/grants-and-funding/).
+Explore their grants and award programs [here](https://stellar.org/grants-and-funding/).

 ## 📄 License